MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-foreach.md

 ---
-title: .foreach (WinDbg)
+title: ".foreach (WinDbg)"
-description: The .foreach token parses the output of one or more debugger commands and uses each value in this output as the input to one or more additional commands.
+description: "The .foreach token parses the output of one or more debugger commands and uses each value in this output as the input to one or more additional commands."
 keywords: [".foreach Windows Debugging"] ms.date: 05/23/2017
 topic_type: